Equilateral Triangles: The Perfect Triangle Explained

 Use Radians for: Calculus, physics, advanced mathematics, computer programming, and any situation involving derivatives or integrals of trigonometric functions.
 Radians make mathematical formulas simpler and more elegant.

 A full circle contains 2π radians (approximately 6.283 radians), which equals 360 degrees.
-This comes from the circumference formula C = 2πr.
+This comes from the circumference formula C = 2πr — when arc length equals the radius, that's 1 radian, and a full circumference (2πr) contains 2π such arcs.

 π/2 radians equals 90 degrees (a right angle).
-This is one of the most common angle conversions you'll encounter.
+This is one of the most common angle conversions you'll encounter — it appears in unit circle quadrants, derivatives of trig functions, and rotations in graphics/physics.

-Yes!
+Yes.
 Negative angles indicate rotation in the opposite direction (clockwise instead of counterclockwise).
 For example, -90° equals 270° measured in the positive direction.
+In trig functions, sin(-θ) = -sin(θ) and cos(-θ) = cos(θ).

 Deepen your understanding of triangles and trigonometry with our guides and tutorials: